 The majority of our boarders are weekly boarders who reside in school from Sunday evenings to Friday afternoons, and return to their homes on weekends.
 Some students choose to become fortnightly boarders and remain in school every alternative weekend.
 This is particularly popular with senior cycle Irish students, and students travelling a farther distance to school.

-In the 2021-2022 academic year, Villiers will also have a number of 7-day boarders, which is an option to students whose parents live overseas.
+Villiers also welcomes a large number of 7-day boarders, which is an option to students whose parents live overseas.
 The boarding house will close only for October Mid-Term Break, Christmas Holidays, February Mid-Term Break, Easter Holidays and Summer Holidays.

-International students who choose weekly or fortnightly boarding options will stay with local host families at weekends when not in school.
+International students who choose weekly or fortnightly boarding options may stay with local host families at weekends when not in school.
 In this regard, we collaborate with a number of local guardianship providers.

 During residential weekends at Villiers Boarding School in Ireland, it is important for students to strike a balance between rest and relaxation time, as well as structured and organized activities.

-On Sundays, the students are taken on an excursion outside of the school.
+On Sundays, the students are typically taken on an excursion outside of the school.
+While some excursions may be local, others may include other parts of Ireland, and students may travel by private bus to other locations.
 Over the course of an academic year we aim to visit a mix of cultural and historical sites, as well as introducing the students to various outdoor pursuits.
 Some recent excursions have included historical walking tours, kayaking, bowling, cinema, surfing, hiking, biking, paintball, and more.

 More information about day to day boarding life can be found in our Boarding Handbook.